Gilead Sciences, Inc. (NASDAQ:GILD) Position Raised by Boston Common Asset Management LLC

 Insider Activity

-In related news, CAO Diane E. Wilfong sold 6,416 shares of the business’s stock in a transaction that occurred on Wednesday, November 9th.
-The stock was sold at an average price of $83.50, for a total value of $535,736.00.
+In other news, CAO Diane E. Wilfong sold 6,416 shares of Gilead Sciences stock in a transaction dated Wednesday, November 9th.
+The stock was sold at an average price of $83.50, for a total transaction of $535,736.00.
 Following the completion of the sale, the chief accounting officer now directly owns 28,333 shares in the company, valued at approximately $2,365,805.50.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In related news, CAO Diane E. Wilfong sold 6,416 shares of the business’s stock in a transaction that occurred on Wednesday, November 9th.
-The stock was sold at an average price of $83.50, for a total value of $535,736.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+In other news, CAO Diane E. Wilfong sold 6,416 shares of Gilead Sciences stock in a transaction dated Wednesday, November 9th.
+The stock was sold at an average price of $83.50, for a total transaction of $535,736.00.
 Following the completion of the sale, the chief accounting officer now directly owns 28,333 shares in the company, valued at approximately $2,365,805.50.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CAO Diane E. Wilfong sold 16,255 shares of the business’s stock in a transaction that occurred on Tuesday, November 1st.
-The stock was sold at an average price of $79.25, for a total value of $1,288,208.75.
-Following the completion of the sale, the chief accounting officer now owns 28,333 shares of the company’s stock, valued at $2,245,390.25.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, CAO Diane E. Wilfong sold 16,255 shares of Gilead Sciences stock in a transaction dated Tuesday, November 1st.
+The shares were sold at an average price of $79.25, for a total value of $1,288,208.75.
+Following the sale, the chief accounting officer now owns 28,333 shares of the company’s stock, valued at $2,245,390.25.
 The disclosure for this sale can be found here.
 0.16% of the stock is owned by corporate insiders.

 Gilead Sciences Announces Dividend